 Arch pain is often felt as a burning sensation under the long arch of the foot.
-There are a number of causes of this, but the most common is plantar fasciitis, but can also be due to the strain of any structure in the arch of the foot.
+There are a number of causes of this, the most common being plantar fasciitis, but it can also be due to the strain of any structure in the arch of the foot.

-There are a number of possible causes for arch pain, but the most common are structural imbalances of the foot, such a pronated foot (rolls inward at the ankles).
-This is often not enough in isolation to cause the problem, but in combination with other factors arch pain may develop.
+There are a number of possible causes for arch pain but the most common are structural imbalances of the foot, such as a pronated foot (rolls inward at the ankles).
+This is often not enough in isolation to cause the problem but in combination with other factors, arch pain may develop.
 These other factors are usually associated with overuse - running, walking, hard surfaces and/or OFAD (on your feet all day), usually combined with inadequate or non-supportive footwear.